6.6 UVIS Optical Performance

 The instrument team, being aware of these challenges, has been working to provide PSF-related tools for users.
 Spatially variable, super-sampled models of the PSF can be found on the WFC3 PSF webpage, which contains additional resources relating to PSFs.
 Recently, a software routine that makes use of the PSFs to measure stars in HST images was released.
 This routine is named hst1pass

-In an effort to supplement these super-sampled model PSFs, the WFC3 team recently has built a searchable database of over 30 million WFC3 star images (PSFs extracted from science images) from 2009 to 2023 (see WFC3 ISR 2021-12 and the WFC3 PSF Search webpage for more details).
+In an effort to supplement these super-sampled model PSFs, the WFC3 team recently has built a searchable database of over 30 million WFC3 star images (PSFs extracted from science images) from 2009 to 2023.
+The PSF image library can also be searched using a team-developed Jupyter notebook (see WFC3 ISR 2021-12 and the WFC3 PSF Search webpage for more details).
 These images of PSFs can then be employed to generate PSFs that for users' observations and other science needs.

 -